 5. I did not understand how important rest and recovery is to exercise specifically in weight training.
 Again, enter Fitness Triad in our search bar as this topic is also a part of that article.
 When you exercise, you cause micro-trauma to your muscle tissue which requires time to heal itself.
 This is how we get stronger.
 Another component of this equation is that your central nervous system needs a break too.
 This is particularly true when training with heavy weights.
 If you do not give your body adequate rest and recovery, you will find yourself burning out before you have reached your physical potential.

 6. I did not do my due diligence in fully researching my exercise of choice from known experts.
 This is easier now days to do with all of the modern search engines available on the internet.
 It used to be that all we had for weight training was muscle magazines where Joe Wieder was selling worthless supplements and convoluted routines no one could ever fully understand, nor would they possess the personal equipment in order to even do them.
 Do yourself a favor and listen to those who are established professionals instead of falling into the trap of Bro Science which is usually based on the gym equivalent of “old wives tails”‘.

 7. I did not understand the importance of using an established routine or tracking my workouts in a log.
 If you are serious about any type of exercise, do yourself a favor and establish a routine, even if it is just running.
 And then log everything that you do.
 Sets, reps and weights for weight training.
 Distance, pace and time for running as examples.
 Tracking a routine is a form of measurement, and what gets measured gets done.
 It also allows you to keep track of your progress by being able to go back and read over your earlier sessions.
 It is also a good idea for weight trainers to log the amount of sleep you get each day, and the amount of calories and macronutrients you have consumed before hand.
 Your mood and or how you felt when beginning your exercise session is important too.
 By logging these items, you can more easily identify why your routine might be stalling out on you.

 8. Getting hung up on not being the strongest, the fastest or the best in the gym.
 Everyone is a newbie at some point, and most gym goers know this.
 Do not worry about what others might think of your level of fitness when you go to the gym.
 Just get in there and be diligent in getting your routine completed.
 Your tenacity will be noticed by those who are experienced in physical fitness.
-And even if you do go unnoticed, who in the hell cares.
+And even if you do go unnoticed, who cares?
 Just do your own thing.
-Bear in mind too, that sometimes some of those you might think are all that in the gym might not know much more than you.
+Bear in mind too, that sometimes, some of those you might think are all that in the gym might not know much more than you.

 If you are an aspiring runner, you need to learn it is more than just moving your feet as fast as you can for as far as you are able.
 Learn and perfect your stride.
 Build upon your pace, and how to breath.
 Seems simple enough, that is until you head out and cannot manage to jog around even a simple neighborhood block.